mbusigin/yaml-runner/README.md

 Then execute the output instructions:

-To run ts-runner, execute the following command with the path to your YAML file:
+To run yaml-runner, execute the following command with the path to your YAML file:
 ```
 node src/runner.js path/to/your/yaml/file.yaml
 ```

 ## Examples

-See the `test` directory for example YAML files demonstrating various features of ts-runner.
+See the `test` directory for example YAML files demonstrating various features of yaml-runner.

 ## Contributing